luandretta/worth-a-trip-drf/README.md

 To control what the user sees depending on the URL they have accessed in the browser.

+- React Dom

+React library for rendering components in the DOM.

 - Axios

 To tell the React project to send requests to the API

+- React Infinite Scroll Component

+For implementing infinite scrolling.

+- Jwt-Decode

+Securely implement authentication with JSON Web Tokens

 - Mock Service Worker

 To create mock endpoints needed to test NavBar component

+- React Notifications

+Library for displaying notifications

+- Web-vitals

+Library for measuring web performance metrics

+- Npm Audit

+The audit command submits a description of the dependencies configured in your project to your default registry and asks for a report of known vulnerabilities.
+If any vulnerabilities are found, then the impact and appropriate remediation will be calculated.
+If the `fix`  argument is provided, then remediations will be applied to the package tree.

 - Dayjs